Startups vs Local Businesses

 Conclusion

-Startups are for entrepreneurs with crazy global ambitions, who are willing to embrace complete uncertainty to solve hard problems with potential for outsized rewards at the end.
-Even though the average startup fails more frequently than local businesses, the top startups make thousands of times more than the top local businesses.
+Startups are for entrepreneurs with crazy global ambitions.
+Startup founders must embrace utter uncertainty to solve hard problems with outsized rewards.
+The average startup fails.
+But the top startups make thousands of times more than the top local businesses.
 They succeed on their mission to realize a grand vision of the world.

 Read next